 Trump Administration Considering 'Travel Ban' On Guatemalans After Asylum Snub

-The Trump administration is actively investigating imposing a travel ban against Guatemala unless the Central American nation takes significant steps to curb illegal migration northwards.
+The Trump administration is actively investigating imposing a travel ban against Guatemala unless the Central American nation takes significant steps to curb illegal migration northward.

-In a move reminiscent of the pressure campaign President Trump launched against Mexico over immigration, the travel ban is the most explosive option of three that the administration says its considering against the Central American nation, according to White House and other U.S. sources familiar with the plans.
+In a move reminiscent of the pressure campaign President Trump launched against Mexico over immigration, the travel ban is the most explosive option of three that the administration says it's considering against the Central American nation, according to White House and other U.S. sources familiar with the plans.
 Trump charged Guatemala with backing out on an immigration deal with the United States.

-"If Guatemala doesn't take significant action to help protect our borders, than we will, of course, look at all manner of solutions to the serious crisis we face," a White House official told NPR, "whether it's a travel ban, significant actions on remittances and/or tariffs."
+"If Guatemala doesn't take significant action to help protect our borders, then we will, of course, look at all manner of solutions to the serious crisis we face," a White House official told NPR, "whether it's a travel ban, significant actions on remittances and/or tariffs."

 The White House is looking at the authority already granted to the executive branch to suspend the entry of classes of people when it's considered detrimental to national interests.

-Trump said Wednesday that the United States was planning to take "severe" action against the government of Guatemala after, he said, they broke a deal with the United States to serve as a safe third party country.
+Trump said Wednesday that the United States was planning to take "severe" action against the government of Guatemala after, he said, it broke a deal with the United States to serve as a safe third party country.

 One of Trump's strategies for reducing the number of people crossing the border is to get them to go through the asylum process outside of the United States.
-Guatemala was particularly important for that strategy: the deal would have obligated migrants who traveled through Guatemala to seek protection there instead of traveling to the U.S.
+Guatemala was particularly important for that strategy; the deal would have obligated migrants who traveled through Guatemala to seek protection there instead of traveling to the U.S.

 This month, Guatemala's high court blocked its government from signing the deal with the United States.
 Trump said he didn't believe that the court acted independently of the Guatemalan government and that the United States would take action.